pawal/ietf-drafts/draft-wallstrom-dnsop-copyright-prefix.md

 a HTTP URL leading to the full license text represented in either plain text or HTML.
 Example:

-license IN TXT &quot;https\://www.example.com/license.txt&quot;
+_license IN TXT &quot;https\://www.example.com/license.txt&quot;

+The _license record can be omitted if there is no license given to the client, of written as "All rights reserved." if no use rights are given.

 # Security Considerations

-This document has no security considerations (yet).
+This document has no security considerations.

 # IANA Considerations